AzureAD/microsoft-authentication-library-for-dotnet/msal-3x-blog.md

 ### Example code demonstrating how it will be possible (in MSAL 3.1+) to share SSO across all versions

-For the moment, the versions of the API exposing a `merge` parameter are not implemented in MSAL 3.0.0-preview.
-Here are our plans to help you with updating the SSO state in all of the ways it will be possible to leverage this parameter in the future (soon after 3.0.0-preview)
+Here are our plans to help you with updating the SSO state in all the possible ways leveraging

 ```CSharp
 // Assigning a token cache to the public client (it's similar for Confidential client, though there a cache for the Application is also avaialble):